Ericson2314/rust-papers/README.md

             for<'p*> fn(Tₚ*) -> Tᵣ where BC
 ```

-`FnGeneric` is basically the same but prepends type parameters to lifetime parameters and prepends trait bounds to lifetime bounds.
+`FnGeneric` is basically the same but prepends type parameters to lifetime parameters and prepends trait bounds to lifetime bounds:
 ```
 FnGeneric:
   TC, TP*, trb*; S  ⊢  f: for<'p*> fn(Tₚ*) -> Tᵣ where BC